Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to First Officer Dora Lang, All Saints Maidenhead Cemetery, Maidenhead, Berkshire, England.

-However on 2nd March 1844, whilst flying her de Havilland Mosquito FB.
-Mrk VI on approach to the RAF station at Lasham, Hampshire, Dora undershot her landing.
+On 2nd March 1944, whilst ferrying damaged a de Havilland Mosquito FB.
+Mrk VI aircraft with her Flight Engineer Janice Margaret Harrington, on approach to the RAF station at Lasham, Hampshire, Dora undershot her landing.
 In an attempt to correct her mistake Dora 'opened up' her aircraft and climbed 150ft before the engines stalled.
 The aircraft then flipped to the left and ploughed into the ground.
-Dora was killed instantly.
+Dora and Janice were killed instantly.

-De Havilland Mosqutio FB Mrk VI at Lasham RAF Station 1944.
+De Havilland Mosquito FB Mrk VI at Lasham RAF Station 1944.

 5 comments: